 The main problem was that now that the March 5 event was considered separate, no quiescent counterparts of GRBs existed.
 This divorced the field of GRBs from the rest of astronomy, and made further progress difficult.
 One problem was that most GRB localizations were with BATSE, which could only do a couple of degrees at best, and in that kind of area an unlimited number of sources exist.
 A second problem was that the interplanetary network (IPN), with which relative timing could do much better localization, was down to two satellites (BATSE and Ulysses) after 1992, so only a long, thin arc could be established.
 Into this mix, in 1996, came the Italian-Dutch satellite BeppoSAX.
 Initially the goals with this satellite had nothing to do with GRBs.
-However, starting in 1997, it was able to localize $\sim 10$ bursts per year to accuracies of a few arcminutes.
+However, starting in 1997, it was able to localize

+~10 bursts per year to accuracies of a few arcminutes.
 This is a small enough area that optical and X-ray pointed observations could be brought to bear quickly.
 People then looked for initially bright sources that faded... and found them.
-In 1999, a rapid pointing even found an optical source that reached 8th magnitude just seconds after the GRB.
-The optical observations localize the source to a fraction of an arcsecond, and has allowed spectra to be taken that prove the sources are at high redshifts (more than z = 6 in some cases).
-This settles the question for long-duration GRBs (more about the short-duration GRBs in the next lecture).
-One can at least say that some GRBs, perhaps all, are cosmological.
+In 1999, a rapid pointing even found an optical source that reached 8th magnitude just seconds after the GRB; subsequently even brighter sources have been seen, up to 5th magnitude, which means that if you were in a dark area and knew just where to look you would have been able to see it with your naked eye.
+The optical observations localize the source to a fraction of an arcsecond, and has allowed spectra to be taken that prove the sources are at high redshifts (more than z = 3 in some cases).
+This settles the question, and the observation of GW170817 and the accompanying gamma-ray burst shows that at least some of the short GRBs are produced by the mergers of two neutron stars.